wmglab-duke/ascent/docs/source/Primitives_and_Cuffs/Creating_Primitives.md

   - The lines that follow the Cumulative Selection labeling add the geometry features of the COMSOL part which COMSOL has also conveniently exported for you in the `*.java` file.
-See [S26 Text](S26-Java-utility-classes) for an explanation of our Java
+See [Java Utility Classes](../Code_Hierarchy/Java.md#java-utility-classes) for an explanation of our Java
     `IdentifierManager` utility class that we created to abstract away from COMSOL’s indexing system to improve code readability.
 Our `"IdentifierManager"` class enables the user to access previously defined selection tags